oracle-livelabs/oci-migration/ecc-developer-hol/query/poweruserpersonalization/poweruserpersonalization.md

 11. Save the configuration.
 You will be able to see a combined view of account segment and hierarchy
    ![combined view of account segment and hierarchy](../images/f2000.png "Combined view of account segment and hierarchy")

+12. Finally, click on the "i" icon and then the "Personalize Dashboard" button to disable Personalization mode.